Farmers’ unions reject Amit Shah’s offer for early talks, want to go to Jantar Mantar to protest

 The party demanded immediate suspension of the three farm laws and the withdrawal of the 12,000 first information reports filed against farmers.
 “Prime Minister Narendra Modi should talk to the farmers,” Surjewala said.
 “Haryana Chief Minister Manohar Lal Khattar should apologise for calling farmers terrorists.
 So should BJP spokesperson Amit Malviya for calling them ‘Khalistanis’.”

-Surjewala said Shah can do a roadshow in Hyderabad for the municipal elections, but cannot meet the farmers who are just 15 kilometres away.
+Surjewala also castigated Shah for attending a political event in Hyderabad for the municipal elections, but not reaching out to farmers immediately.

+“If the home minister of India has time to travel 1,200 km to Hyderabad to attend a public meeting, why does Amit Shah does not have the time to go 15 km to the borders of Delhi and talk to the agitating farmers, why is it that the agriculture minister has taken out a date of December 3 before which no conversation can be held, have they consulted an astrologer for this purpose,” the Congress leader asked.

 Shiv Sena MP Sanjay Raut said the protesting famers are being treated like “terrorists”, according to PTI.
 “The government should consider the demands of farmers sympathetically,” he added.